Vartikasinha-mwb/integration-with-mautic-for-wp/README.md

 This WordPress Mautic integration plugin allows you to embed Mautic forms to your website using simple shortcodes and form IDs.

 **5) WordPress Integrations**
 WordPress is a pool of varied plugins - from different forms to email marketing.
-With this Mautic WordPress Integration plugin, you can easily sync your forms data from these extended plugins to Mautic CRM. by default, WordPress Registration form and WordPress Contact Form are already provided with this integration.
+With this Mautic WordPress Integration plugin, you can easily sync your forms data from these extended plugins to Mautic CRM.
+By default, WordPress Registration form and WordPress Contact Form are already provided with this integration.

+**6) Compatibility with Popular WordPress Plugins** The Integration with Mautic for WP plugin is now compatible with the User Registration form by WPEverest.
+The admin can, therefore, create custom registration and login forms.
+And sync its data with Mautic by enabling the form settings via this plugin.

-Visit [**Integration With Mautic for WP Documentation**](https://docs.makewebbetter.com/wp-mautic-integration/?utm_source=MWB-wpmautic-git&utm_medium=MWB-git-page&utm_campaign=MWB-wpmautic-git) and learn more about the features and working of the plugin.
+Visit [**Integration With Mautic For WP Documentation**](https://docs.makewebbetter.com/wp-mautic-integration/?utm_source=MWB-wpmautic-git&utm_medium=MWB-git-page&utm_campaign=MWB-wpmautic-git) and learn more about the features and working of the plugin.

+Check out our [**Mautic WordPress Integration Plugin Knowledge base**](https://support.makewebbetter.com/wordpress-plugins-knowledge-base/category/wp-mautic-integration-kb/?utm_source=MWB-wpmautic-org&utm_medium=MWB-git-page&utm_campaign=MWB-wpmautic-git) for some deep insights and FAQs on the plugin.

 ## PREMIUM ADD-ON(Coming Soon)